breimanntools/aaanalysis/docs/source/index/tables.rst

 AAontology
 ----------
 AAontology ([Breimann24b]_) provides a two-tiered system for amino acid classification, designed to enhance the interpretability of sequence-based protein predictions.
-It encompasses 586 physicochemical scales, which are systematically arranged into ``67 subcategories`` and further grouped into ``8 categories``.
+It encompasses *586 physicochemical scales*, which are systematically arranged into *67 subcategories* and further grouped into *8 categories*.
 Every scale, subcategory, and main category is clearly defined and supported by key references.
 The scales were grouped into their respective subcategories using a combination of AAclust ([Breimann24a]_) clustering and assessments of biological similarity.
 Those scales that couldn't be allocated to a specific subcategory are labeled as 'unclassified'.